Solving correlation clustering with QAOA and a Rydberg qudit system: a full-stack approach: Performance

 We consider correlation clustering data sets consisting of complete graphs as well as Erd\H{o}s–R\'enyi graphs: these are random graphs with a fixed amount of nodes $N$ but for which the edges are created according to some edge creation probability.
 In the creation of our Erd\H{o}s–R\'enyi data sets we use an edge creation probability of $0.5$, and additionally have the criteria that every instance needs to have at least one edge.
 For both graph types we again sweep the edge weight probability of giving an edge weight `$+1$' from 0 to 1 to create 50 random instances.

 Fig.~\ref{fig:PAPER_1} shows the average values, standard deviation and total range (defined as the worst and best performance over all instances in a data set of graphs of fixed size $N$) of the achieved approximation ratios on instances of our data sets as functions of $N$ and QAOA depth $p$, achieved by the QAOA that adopts all strategies as listed in section~\ref{sec:IS}.
-We observe that the worst performance is slightly better for complete graphs compared to the more general Erdős–Rényi graphs, which is to be expected as the complete graph problem instances have more structure and are also more easily solved classically~\cite{Bansal2004}.
+We observe that the worst performance is slightly better for complete graphs than it is for Erdős–Rényi graphs, which is to be expected as the complete graph problem instances have more structure and are also more easily solved classically~\cite{Bansal2004}.
+Furthermore, we find a slightly more profound $p$-dependence, as reflected for instance in the amplitude of the standard deviation with increasing $p$, for Erdős–Rényi graphs as compared to the complete graphs.
+This is not surprising, as for the complete graphs the QAOA at $p=2$ is already able to `see the whole graph': for every edge any other edge is at most $p$ edges away.
 The average performance is comparable amongst different graph types.
 For $p=1$ we observe that the worst performance on instances from our bench-marking data sets becomes comparable to the Swamy bound of $0.7666$ for $N\geq 5$, but for $p=2$ we have that the algorithm performs better than this bound on all instances in the data set

 In order to investigate instance-dependence of the performance, Fig.~\ref{fig:PAPER_3} shows a scatter plot of the performance on individual instances in the complete graph data set of $N=7$ for different values of $p$.
 We find that the algorithm at low $p$ has the most difficulty with instances that require a low number of clusters (except the singleton cluster case, which is trivial for $d=1$), and as $p$ increases the most difficult instances seem to have optimal cluster numbers in the middle between the singleton and all-different clusters.